phxgh/odin-game-template/README.md

-# Odin Games Programming Template
+# Odin game programming template

-This is my personal template for Odin games.
+This is my personal template for programming games in Odin using Raylib.
 Feel free to use this for any project you'd like.
 If you'd like to request a feature or fix an issue, create a PR and I'll review & push it. :)

 To run, execute the command: